Competitive Research – Who’s Your SEO Competition?

 First you’ll learn who’s your SEO competition among the top-ranked websites.

 Identify the Top-Ranked Websites for Your Keywords

-In this step of the SEO tutorial, you begin to evaluate your potential keywords by finding the websites currently ranking for those terms.
-Knowing these "keyword competitors" helps you determine whether your site belongs in the competition for that keyword.
+In this step, you begin to evaluate your potential keywords by finding the websites currently ranking for those terms.
+Knowing these “keyword competitors” helps you determine whether your site belongs in the competition for that keyword.

 You can think of a search engine results page (or SERP) as a competitive field.
 Each search query changes the game and the opponents entirely, depending on what the search engine perceives the searcher’s intent to be.
 Identifying who’s competing for a particular keyword topic can tell you what type of game is being played and whether you should even step on that field.

 Some keyword competitions just won’t be your game.